wrp90/RMGenerator/README.md

   - [Questions](#Questions)
   - [License](#License)
   ## Install
-  To install, simply extract the files and open with VS code.
+  To install, simply download and extract the files and open with VS code.
   ## Usage
-  You use this app by starting the app in the VS code terminal by typing 'node index.js', then just fill out the prompt.
+  You use this app by opening the application files in VS code.
+Open the integrated terminal and type 'node index.js'.
+The application will then launch and you will be presented with a series of questions about your project.
   ## Contributing
   Anyone can contribute to this project
   ## Tests